mmguinness/CV/README.md

 _Architectural Assistant (Sep 2012 to Aug 2015)_<br>

 - Haverstock works closely with clients, creating designs to meet their needs, and inspiring buildings to enhance people’s lives.
 - I assisted with the full scope of work on educational projects including a SEN School in Poole, and a Primary School & Childrens Centre in Islington, London.
+Check out Moreland Primary School [here](https://www.google.com/maps/@51.5290407,-0.0990558,3a,75y,196.07h,92.2t/data=!3m6!1e1!3m4!1snmQ8PSZyzTRGWcILumS90Q!2e0!7i16384!8i8192).

 ## Skills